 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The California Government Code limits investments in U.S. Treasury Obligations to a maximum maturity of five years.
-TJPA has a series of investments in U.S. Treasury Notes and Bills that all mature by January 31, 2014.
+The California Government Code limits investments in U.S. Treasury Obligations and commercial paper to a maximum maturity of five years and 270 days respectively, which helps to mitigate this risk since the prices of fixed-income securities with a longer time to maturity tend to be more sensitive to changes in interest rates.
+TJPA has a series of investments in U.S. Treasury Notes and Bills, and commercial paper that all mature by December 15, 2014.

-Notes to the Basic Financial Statements For the Year Ended June 30, 2013
+Notes to the Basic Financial Statements For the Year Ended June 30, 2014